iamkroot/trakt-scrobbler/README.md

 Parameter | Explanation |
 --------- | -----------
 `fileinfo.whitelist`| List of strings \| Default: `[]` <br> List of directories you want to be scanned for shows or movies.
 If empty, all files played in the player are scanned.
 You can prevent the program from scanning all played files if your shows and movies are located in fixed directories.
 If possible you should use this option to minimize traffic on the Trakt API.
-`fileinfo.include_regexes`| Dict of list of strings \| Default: `{}` <br> If you find that the default module for identifying media info ([guessit](https://github.com/guessit-io/guessit)) is misidentifying some titles, you can specify the regex for that file path. <br>The minimum required information is the title of the file, and episode number in the case of TV Shows.
+`fileinfo.include_regexes`| Dict of list of strings \| Default: `{}` <br> If you find that the default module for identifying media info ([guessit](https://github.com/guessit-io/guessit)) is misidentifying some titles, you can specify the regex for that file path. <br> The regex should have posix-like path, and not Windows' `\` to separate directories. <br>The minimum required information is the title of the file, and episode number in the case of TV Shows.
 If season is not found, it defaults to 1.
 `players.priorites`| List of strings <br> Specify the decreasing order of priority for players which are to be monitored for scrobbling.
 In case multiple players are playing a media, the media from player with higher priority will be scrobbled as playing, and others will be scrobbled stop.
 Other player specific parameters| See sample config for the required attributes.